maxliu42/blog/_posts/2022-01-08-woodlands-cs-club-redesign.md

 Additionally, the redesign of the WCS site further helped me develop this blog.
 Code block formatting, improved table colours, $\LaTeX$--these are all features I eventually would've had to add while writing blog posts on *this* site.
 So it's more convenient for me to discover these issues at once than to find them gradually.

 Not to mention the site itself!
 Each minor improvement makes a big difference, and the redesign allows us to further integrate the site into our lessons.
 It's a central repository, containing links to our [GitHub](https://github.com/WoodlandsComputerScience/MeetingContent){:target="_blank"} and Discord server.
-I hope our club finds use for it even after I graduate.
+I hope Woodlands CS Club finds use for it even after I graduate.
 That would be nice to see!